Policy 11C: University Staff Salary

 Additional salary from appointments involving two or more departments/units requires approval from all departments/units involved.
 All recommendations must be submitted in advance to permit time for review and approval.
 In no case should an employee be paid additional salary that was not pre-approved.

-(2) Administrative Stipend.8 An officer or exempt professional who has an administrative appointment, significant workload increase, leadership, supervisory or compensatory duties outside the primary position’s scope of responsibilities may qualify for an administrative stipend with written approval by the supervisor and as may be required by the chancellor or president in accordance with Policy 2-K.
+(2) Administrative Stipend.8 An officer or university staff who has an administrative appointment, significant workload increase, leadership, supervisory or compensatory duties outside the primary position’s scope of responsibilities may qualify for an administrative stipend with written approval by the supervisor and as may be required by the chancellor or president in accordance with Policy 2-K.

 (3) Awards.
 Recognition and achievement awards constitute other forms of additional pay.